We love that it is multi-functional, relatively light, and fits into our backpacks and running packs.

 Geigerrig Hydration Engine Hydration Pack

-This Geigerrig pressurised hydration bladder is not to be mistaken for a novel item that makes up for a lack of functionality by distracting us with advanced technology.
+Geigerrig Hydration Engine pressurised hydration bladder is not to be mistaken for a novel item that makes up for a lack of functionality by distracting us with advanced technology.

 To the contrary, this one wowed us with impressive functionality and ability to be more than just a means of keeping us hydrated.